fulviocoelho/SIR/README.md

 ## Usage

 To use SIR run the command `yarn test` and all tests on the tests folder will be executed.
 The execution command can receive parameters.
+To use the set up feature you must create inside the your test folder a folder named `SetUp`, inside it you should put the scripts `BeforeAll.py`, `AfterAll.py`, `BeforeEach.py` and `AfterEach.py`.
+The set up scripts will run acording to it's name (e.g. a after all script will run after all tests are done and a before each will run before each test run).

 ### Parameters
 | parameter | values | description |